jj-for-everyone/jj-for-everyone.github.io/src/rebase.md

 ...ahem, where were we?

 I've glossed over a small detail.
-I said the `rebase` command moves commit from a _one base_ to a new one.
+I said the `rebase` command moves revisions from a _one base_ to a new one.
 What is that _previous_ base?
 When using the `--onto` flag (or `-o` for short), Jujutsu will select the first shared ancestor of your working copy and the new base as the _old base to rebase from_.
-In other words, the `rebase` command moves only those commits that aren't on the branch of the new base yet.
+In other words, the `rebase` command moves only those revisions that aren't on the branch of the new base yet.
-In our example, there was only one commit to move.
+In our example, there was only one revision to move.

-Creating a merge commit and rebasing are both valid ways of recombining changes that branched-off into different directions.
+Creating a merge revision and rebasing are both valid ways of recombining changes that branched-off into different directions.
 They both have advantages and disadvantages.
 Some people care more about one aspect than another, so they may end up having strong opinions about which approach is best.
 Here's a hopefully balanced overview of the main trade-off: